 The starting point begins with a fundamental understanding of clinical diagnoses.
 AHIMA offers a mix of educational programs so you can acquire the knowledge and skills needed to progress.

 Get ready for the future of healthcare: big data, information security, and document integrity.
-If you already have an HIM credential (RHIT or RHIA) or a coding credential and are ready to lean into what’s coming next, learn about the: Privacy and Security (CHPS®) credential, Clinical Documentation Improvement (CDIP®) credential, and Data Analytics (CHDA®) credential.
+If you already have an HIM credential (RHIT or RHIA) or a coding credential and are ready to lean into what’s coming next, learn about the: Privacy and Security (CHPS®) credential, Clinical Documentation Integrity (CDIP®) credential, and Data Analytics (CHDA®) credential.